 Dick will be extremely missed by all of his family, remembered constantly in their thoughts and loved infinitely in their hearts.
 They know that even though he is in Heaven he will continue to watch over them.

 Visiting hours will be Friday, February 7th, from 4 pm – 8 pm and Saturday, February 8th from 11 am – 12:30 pm. at the Noga Funeral Home, Inc. in New Castle, PA.

 A procession will leave the funeral home at 12:30 p.m. on Saturday morning for Holy Spirit Parish, St. Camillus site, where a Mass of Christian burial will be celebrated at 1 p.m.
 The Rev. Anthony Sciarappa, parochial vicar of Holy Spirit Parish will officiate.
 Burial and committal service in Madonna Cemetery.In lieu of flowers, you can honor Dick with a donation to St. Jude Hospital, Smile Train, or any charity of your wish benefiting children.
 Online condolences may be viewed or offered by visiting www.nogafuneralhome.com

-To plant a tree in memory of Richard C Ludwiczak, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Richard C Ludwiczak, please visit our floral store.